Annuals

 • Deep Shade: No sun; under dense canopies of trees.
 These locations are usually very dry.

 Water: Watering on a regular basis is required to keep your plants healthy.
-Make sure that your plants receive water to the very bottom of their roots.
-During hot and dry periods, extra watering will be necessary.
-Remember that hanging baskets, pots and planters can dry out very fast and may need water once or twice a day on hot summer days.
+Make sure to water deeply so that moisture reaches the very bottom of their roots.
+During hot and dry periods, more frequent watering will be necessary; try to water in the morning to help reduce evaporation.
+Remember that hanging baskets and planters can dry out faster than your garden beds; check your pots daily and be prepared to water once or twice a day on hot summer days.

-Fertilizer: Fertilizing your annuals will help promote stronger, healthier plants and promote more flowers.
-Feed annuals every two week with an all-purpose or flowering plant water-soluble fertilizer.
-A slow release fertilizer (at recommended rates) is great for in the garden and baskets and planters.
-Manure or compost can also be added before planting in garden beds.
+Fertilizer: Fertilizing your Annuals will help promote stronger, healthier plants and promote more flowers.
+Feed Annuals every two weeks with an ‘all-purpose’ or ‘flowering plant’ water-soluble fertilizer.
+A slow release fertilizer, used at recommended rates as stated on the packaging, is great for gardens and raised beds.
+Manure and compost can be added to garden beds (and ‘bottomless’ raised beds) before planting to add even more nutrients for the season.

 Tips: